aivanzhang/data_checks/README.md

 :tada: That's it! :tada: You've created your first data check.
 Now you can run it from the command line (see [Command Line Interface / Run Checks](#run-checks)).

+---

-The rule above has default arguments.
+The rules above have default arguments.
 For checks that are run outside of a suite (see [Create Suites](#advanced-create-suites)), either no arguments (excluding `self` or `cls`) or default arguments are required.
 For checks that are run within a suite, there are no such requirements as arguments can be specified by the suite.

 By default the check runs all the functions defined as rules.
 However this may lead to issues if you have non-rule functions (i.e. helper functions) within the same class.
 To address this, the `defined_rules` method in `DataCheck` allows you to specify which methods are rules.
 For example:

 ```python
 from data_checks.data_check import DataCheck

 class MyFirstDataCheck(DataCheck):
     def my_first_successful_rule(self, data="Hello World"):
         # Call functions to check the data